Skip to main content

 Roger Beale, a man from Welwyn, England, succumbed to mesothelioma from just a few days of cutting pieces of asbestos with a circular saw.
 Unfortunately, he did so without proper ventilation.
 He died 46 years after the exposure occurred.

-This shows that the risk factors that can cause asbestosis or other illnesses may be hard to identify.
+This shows that the risk factors causing asbestosis or other types of asbestos illnesses may be hard to identify.
 Your attorney must prove that the defendant is responsible for your asbestos exposure.
-The defendant will argue that something different than asbestos caused your adverse health effects.
+The defendant will argue that something other than asbestos caused your adverse health effects.

 Short-Term Effects of Asbestos Exposure